Konard/people-and-projects/task.md

 Let's start by only english.

 I need people or projects or articles or systems that are close to associative data model or the links theory described in the article.

+Please summarize all links and findings into markdown document, so I can upload on GitHub.

+I should be able to copy markdown document from a code block (all code blocks inside if present should be escaped)